Junqing-Yang/MAST/README.md

 You can find the weights and predictions of our model in [Google Drive](https://drive.google.com/drive/folders/101fumxq6i72edyUBCFBqnpGvj739TUDg?usp=sharing).

-If you want to test, please make a directory "weight" and put the weights in it.
-Then run MyTesting.py.
+If you want to test and evaluate, please make a directory called "weight" and put the weights in it.
+Run "MyTesting.py" to generate predictions, and then run "eval/vps_evaluator.py" to generate metrics.

 ## Evaluation